 Drift.
 “To float or be driven along by a current of water or air” is one way Merriam-Webster defines the word drift.
-When I try to visualize that word in action I think of myself sitting in a small boat in a stream, paddles pulled inside, allowing the movement of the water to take me where it wills.
-Another vision I have is that relaxing in a quiet place, mesmerized by the puffy white clouds floating along on the canvas of a beautiful blue sky.
+When I try to visualize that word, I think of myself sitting in a small boat in a stream, paddles pulled inside, allowing the water to take me where it wills.
+Another vision I have is relaxing in a quiet place, mesmerized by the puffy white clouds drifting along on the canvas of a beautiful blue sky.

-This is July 6th.
-Monday was the two hundred and forty-sixth anniversary of the signing of the Declaration of Independence, the document that declared the colonies’ independence from the mother country.
+Yesterday, July 4th, was the two hundred and forty-seventh anniversary of the signing of the Declaration of Independence, the document that declared the colonies’ independence from the mother country.
 At great risk and personal sacrifice, the colonists fought for almost eight years to become free from the oppression of the British monarchy.

 The founding fathers who declared independence from England in 1776 realized they were putting their lives and all their possessions at risk.
 At the close of that long war, many widows were left to raise their fatherless children.
 Our country was founded on the sacrifice and blood of thousands of men whose names we will never know.

-For three months in sweltering Philadelphia heat fifty-five men met to produce the constitution of the United States of America, the outline of how our country would function under separate branches of government.
+From May to September of 1787 fifty-five patriots met in the sweltering heat of Philadelphia to debate and craft the Constitution of the United States of America.
+This great document has been the foundational document for how our country should function under separate branches of government.
 At the insistence of the colonies, a Bill of Rights (amendments 1-10) was added before approval.
 Those amendments include such things as freedom of speech and religion, the right to bear arms, and freedom from unlawful search and seizure of property, etc.

 Ben Franklin, at 81, was by far the oldest delegate at the constitutional convention.
 Once the lengthy debates for approval in the state conventions were over and the thirteen colonies became the United States of America, Franklin is recorded saying something to the effect, “Now we have a republic, let’s see if we can keep it.”
 Franklin was a very wise man, knowing a great deal about human nature and the threat our form of government would be to the power-hungry within and outside our borders.
 There is a great price to pay for the freedoms we enjoy.

-Recently the Supreme Court overturned Roe v.
+Last year the Supreme Court overturned Roe v.
 Wade and returned the issue of abortion to the people of each state through the state’s legislative process.
 Abortion has not been outlawed.
 Now state politicians will decide how abortion will be handled in their state.
 While I am happy with the court’s decision, I am concerned that those of us who are pro-life may “drift” into the false notion that the issue is settled.
-No, we need to keep praying and supporting those organizations that value the life of the unborn and seek to help moms who need various kinds of assistance to bring the child safely into the world.
+No, we need to keep praying and supporting those organizations that value the life of the unborn and seek to help moms who need various kinds of assistance to bring their children safely into the world.

 It’s easy to drift, isn’t it?
-We can’t have good marriages if we just allow ourselves to drift, to make little or not effort to grow.
+We can’t have good marriages if we just allow ourselves to drift, to make little or no effort to grow.
 Parenting doesn’t go very well if we aren’t proactive in our child’s life.
 What is important to you that goes well without effort?
 How’s your health?
 Are you nurturing your friendships?
 Drifting can be relaxing and fun at times, but it doesn’t work out very well as a lifestyle.